matkoniecz/illegal-use-of-OpenStreetMap/README.md

 # Wait, there is attribution

 Some behave like hiding attribution in places where no one will see it count as an attribution.
 This is not true.
-Note section 4.3 of the [Open Database License](https://www.opendatacommons.org/licenses/odbl/1.0/)
+Note section 4.3 of the [Open Database License](https://www.opendatacommons.org/licenses/odbl/1.0/) used by OpenStreetMap:

 > "include
 > a notice associated with the Produced Work reasonably calculated to